bspruck/clickmaster2000/README.rst

 .. contents::

-ClickMaster2000 is a simple tally counter for images.
+ClickMaster2000 is a simple tally counter for images: a program to count objects inside an image.
 You can load images containing objects that need to be counted, click on each one of them, and then read the total without having to keep mental record.

 ClickMaster2000 is geared for batch, precise counting on dense images where automated recognition is not easily possible.
 ClickMaster2000 was originally